 The central bank confirmed that the $1 billion payment was made to the agent bank, who will then distribute the funds to the bond holders.
 This payment demonstrates Pakistan’s commitment to honoring its financial obligations, despite facing a range of economic difficulties including a balance of payments crisis, record inflation, and steep currency devaluation in recent years.

-As Finance Minister Muhammad Aurangzeb prepares to to Washington for the IMF-World Bank spring meeting, discussions around Pakistan’s 24th long-term IMF bailout are set to commence.
+As Finance Minister Muhammad Aurangzeb prepares to travel to Washington for the IMF-World Bank spring meeting, discussions around Pakistan’s 24th long-term IMF bailout are set to commence.
 The previous IMF standby arrangement of $3 billion, which helped avert a sovereign default, has expired.
 The final tranche of $1.1 billion from this arrangement is expected to be released following the upcoming board meeting of the IMF.

 The negotiations between Pakistan and the IMF will focus on the implementation of necessary policy reforms to address key areas such as deficits, reserves, and debt servicing.
 These reforms are crucial for Pakistan to regain financial stability and build a sustainable economic future.
 Prime Minister Shehbaz Sharif has been briefed on the new IMF programme, indicating a unified government effort to tackle the country’s financial challenges.